Madelene/100-days-of-code/log.md

 ** Today's Progress**
 - Back in the office!
 - Writing SQL!
+- Created datasets for my integration.
+Hope all of the data customers need is there!

 **Thoughts:**
 - Tonight kicks off BrightGauge's Data Driven Workshop.
 Looking forward to seeing what it's all about!